1. Bluff to Invercargill: 8.5 hrs, 34 km (maps 141, 140)

 The shore a little north of the camp ground is a Lord of the Rings site where the Fellowship end their Anduin River journey (grid ref 1221 / 4976; S45°15.993′, E168°10.410′).
 Nearby in the forest is also the area where Merry and Pippin hide from the Uruk-hai.

 It is then another 2 hrs 15s (6 km) to Carey’s Hut along 4WD roads on the east side of the lake.
-Carey’s Hut (7 bunks) is a pleasant hut and has a wood burning shower, though firewood may be hard to come by.
+Carey’s Hut (7 bunks) is a pleasant, though run-down, hut.
+It has a wood burning shower but this is apparently defunct and there is little chance of finding firewood anyway.
 You could stop here or push on along the road Boundary Hut (1.5 hrs).
 The turn-off to the hut is not marked but the hut is visible on the left from the road.

 13. Boundary Hut to Greenstone Hut (20 bunks): 6.5 hrs, 22 km (maps 129, 128)

 Leave the hut and cross the river via the swing bridge.
 After 3.5 hours over open country you will reach another swing bridge and Taipo Hut (8 bunks).
 3 km north of the hut the track splits into two routes to Greenstone hut.
 Keep to the left-hand one.
 The right-hand track becomes poorly marked, rough, and indistinct.
 The Greenstone Hut is a popular hut on the Greenstone-Caples track, with a warden in summer.
 It may pay to get there early to make sure you have a bunk.

 14. Greenstone Hut to Greenstone car park end: 3 hrs, 11 km (map 128)